PoisotLab/SpatialProbabilisticMetaweb/README.md

 ## Scripts

-All scripts are in the top level folder. [`main.jl`](main.jl) contains instructions to run all analysis scripts.
-Briefly:
+All scripts for the main analyses are numbered and in the top level folder. [`00_main.jl`](00_main.jl) contains instructions to run all analysis steps.
+Additional scripts are in the `scripts/` folder, where:

-- `01_...` and other numbered scripts contain the main analysis steps.
-- `A0_...` and similar scripts define useful functions for the analyses.
+- `lib/`  contains useful functions for the analyses.
-- `x1_...` and further scripts are preparation scripts that produce elements available on the repo (e.g. in the data/input/ folder).
+- `prep/`  contains preparation scripts that produce elements available on the repo (e.g. in the `data/input/` folder) and required to run the main analyses.

 ## Data

-Most data files are too large to be hosted here, especially intermediate analysis files, so *do not expect to be able to run the scripts directly yet*.
-Almost all files in `data` can be downloaded or produced using the scripts though.
-The long-term goal is to have everything necessary to reproduce a smaller-scale example of the analyses.
+Most data files are too large to be hosted here, especially intermediate analysis files, so *do not expect to be able to run the top-level scripts directly*.
+Almost all files in `data/` can be downloaded or produced using the scripts in `scripts/prep/`.
+Note that running the analyses at full-scale is resource-intensive and required the use of high-memory compute clusters.

 ## Other folders